 Waldo is a fighter pilot and a veteran of Operation Allied Force (Kosovo) and Operation Iraqi Freedom, and commanded an international flying training squadron.
 After retiring from the Royal Canadian Air Force in 2014, Waldo provided program management for $600 million in projects at a Fortune 50 aerospace company.
 He has also been a guest lecturer on leadership and global issues.

 Waldo grew up in various locations throughout Canada and attended Carleton University in Ottawa, Ontario.
 He enjoys playing and coaching hockey (he is Canadian after all), fly fishing, and gardening with his family.
-He lives in Colorado Springs with his wife, stepson and their adopted plott hound, Brenda (she came with the name).
+He lives in Colorado Springs with his wife, stepson, and their German shepherd, Duke.

 Fly fishing anywhere he can find a quiet stretch of Colorado water.

 Waldo was a member of the world-famous Royal Canadian Air Force air demonstration team, the Snowbirds.